rimi-itk/devops_itkdev-docker/README.md

 From version 2.x this tool supports the usage of NFS mounted name-volumes, which gives faster file synchronisation during composer install and cache clear etc.

-It comes with a command `nfs:enable` that exports the users (yours) home directory through NFS to localhost, so docker can map directories into the containers.
+It comes with a command `nfs:enable` that exports the Users directory through NFS to localhost, so docker can map directories into the containers.
 It also requires some changes to the docker-compose.yml files which have been updated to support NFS.